We know that recent events have opened the door for this digital age to become even more prominent.

 We’ve modified our training to include a 5 Division Organization Chart for structure organization versus the previous 7 Division approach.
 This condensed version of our previous Organization Chart allows you to manage a leaner, more efficient team.
 The essential components in each division clearly identify the key posts, responsibilities, products, and statistics necessary for the division to run effectively.

-For more on Structure, check out this recent Zoom Cast that we conducted spotlighting top industry leaders in the world of PT practice management: “Workable Solutions To Real Life Problems; Innovative Concepts From Industry Leaders”
+For more on Structure, check out this recent Zoom Cast that we conducted spotlighting top industry leaders in the world of physical therapy practice management: “Workable Solutions To Real Life Problems; Innovative Concepts From Industry Leaders”

 Okay, this is a big one.